humanitycodes/www/coursework/lessons/slides/rails-database-intro.md

 You'll also notice that Rails added a line for timestamps.
 This creates two additional columns, `created_at` and `updated_at`, that are automatically filled in by Rails whenever we create or update a __record__.

-OK... so a lot of new language here: table, columns, records.
+There's a lot of new language here: tables, columns, and records.
 Fortunately, it's not as complicated as it sounds.
 You can think of a table as a spreadsheet, each column an actual column in that spreadsheet, and each record as a row, like this:

 <table class="table table-striped">
   <thead>